 During the approximate month-long duration of this tag deployment, the whales spent the first couple of weeks in northern Southeast Alaska primarily targeting harbor porpoise and harbor seals.
 As they moved southward they spent time at three or possibly four Steller sea lions rookeries.
 The T100s are currently reported in the Strait of Georgia (see map above).

 Our collaborative research project also includes follow up studies of tagged whales; an opportunity that is unique to the inland waters from Southeast Alaska to Puget Sound, Washington (i.e., allowing us to re-encounter known tagged whales).
 Photographs of previous tagged whales are collected to evaluate wound healing.
-This research is conducted under a permit issued to the National Marine Fisheries Service (both MML and NWFSC) in addition to being reviewed through IACUC.
+This research is conducted under a permit issued to the NOAA Fisheries (both MML and NWFSC) in addition to being reviewed through IACUC.